Flux159/cassie-odm/README.md

 Plugins
 ----------
 Models support plugins.
-Plugins allow you to share schema properties between models and allow for pre-save hooks.
+Plugins allow you to share schema properties between models and allow for pre-save hooks, validations, indexes, pretty much anything you can do with a Schema.

 Lightweight Transactions
 ----------